eucarizan/hs-java-backend/Java Backend/Remo/README.md

 If you do not set the upstream, with any push/pull attempt you need to define the name of the **remote**, and the name of the **branch** explicitly.

 #### 6.2 Objectives
-- Push your changes to the remote
+- Push your changes to the remote.

+### 7: Remotes
+#### 7.1 Description
+In this project, you have created only one remote branch.
+In a production environment, there could be more than one branch.
+But there are ways to list them easily.
+Now, your task is to list your remotes.
+To accomplish that, use the `remote` command with the `--verbose` option.

+#### Objectives
+- List your remotes.

 [git config]: https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration